ibm-cloud-docs/containers/cs_observability_reference.md

 {: shortdesc}

-To remove monitoring configurations that you manually set up without using the {{site.data.keyword.containerlong_notm}} observability plug-in, you must first make this configuration available to the plug-in by using the [<code>ibmcloud ob monitoring agent discover</code>](#monitoring_agent_discover) command.
+To remove monitoring configurations that you manually set up without using the {{site.data.keyword.containerlong_notm}} observability plug-in, you must first make this configuration available to the plug-in by using the <a href="#monitoring_agent_discover"><code>ibmcloud ob monitoring agent discover</code></a> command.
 {: note}